Showing posts with label gatlinburg. Show all posts

 Some of the birds we saw were the red-billed Tucan, Swanson Tucan, Keel-Billed Tucan, Kookaburra, Scarlett McCaw, Catalina McCow, African Pied Crow, Von Der Dickens Hornbill, Green-wing McCaw, Sun Conure, Mustache Parakeet, Golden Conure, just to name a few.

-We ate lunch at Firehouse Sub where we ordered a small Steak and Cheese meal and a Medium Italian Sub meal. $21.75
+We ate lunch at Firehouse Subs, ordering a small Steak and Cheese sandwich and a Medium Italian sub sandwich. $21.75

-We rode back to the Trolley Center at 186 Old Mill Ave to buy tickets to ride the trolley to the Gatlinburg Trolley Center.
+We rode back to the Trolley Center at 186 Old Mill Avenue to buy tickets for the trolley ride to the Gatlinburg Trolley Center.

 Ankeesta and Black Bear

-We bought tickets for Ankeesta where we rode the sky-lift up the mountain. $58.08 We bought a lemonade and walked around then we took the Treetop Skywalk beautiful view.
+We bought tickets for Ankeesta, where we rode the skylift up the mountain for $58.08.
+We bought lemonade and walked around, then took the Treetop Skywalk, which had a beautiful view.

-We rode the sky-lift back down the mountain and walked around Gatlinburg stopping at Bubba Gumps for supper.
-There we ordered Forrest Seafood Feast which we split.
-Which included shrimp, fish, fries, and Cole slaw.
+We rode the skylift back down the mountain and walked around Gatlinburg, stopping at Bubba Gumps for supper.
+There, we ordered a Forest Seafood Feast, which we split between us.
+It included shrimp, fish, fries, and coleslaw.

 Forrest Seafood Feast at Bubba Gumps

-We took the trolley back to Gatlinburg Trolley Center and from there to Pigeon Forge Trolley Center.
+We returned the trolley to Gatlinburg Trolley Center and Pigeon Forge Trolley Center.

-At the Old Mill, we bought Relish and a self-rising Corn Meal. $12.91
+At the Old Mill, we purchased Relish and self-rising Cornmeal. $12.91

 Day 4, Friday, April 29